David Jenkins (sprinter): Athletics career

 Both David and his brother Roger feature prominently in the book A Life In A Day In A Year by Peter Hoffmann which describes their athletics training at Meadowbank Stadium, Edinburgh and their racing careers between 1973 and 1978.

 Scottish documentary company, Pelicula Films, featured David Jenkins during his training in 1975 as he prepared for the 1976 Summer Olympics.
 The film, The Long Sprint: Diary of an Olympic Athlete, follows Jenkins from his training, races and the Olympic Games heats.
 Jenkins qualified for the Olympic 400-metre finals but did not win a medal.
 The documentary film was directed by Michael Alexander and won the Gold Grand Prix Award in the British International Sport Film and Television Festival, the Toronto Film Festival and the Turin Film Festival in 1977.

 In 1976 and 1980 Jenkins finished seventh in the 400-metre final at the Summer Olympics.
 In 1977 he participated in the first IAAF World Cup in the 4 × 400-metre relay at the Rheinstadion, in Düsseldorf, West Germany.
 He also won the 200 metres at the Jubilee Games event.
 In 1978 he won a gold medal competing for Scotland at the Commonwealth Games in Edmonton, Canada in the 4 × 100 m relay, alongside Cameron Sharp, Allan Wells and Drew McMaster.
 In 1980 he was U.K 400-metre champion.

 He competed at the 1982 European Championships in the 4 × 400–metre relay team which won the silver medal in this event.

-He later admitted to having taken performance-enhancing steroids during the latter part his athletics career, from around 1976.
+He later admitted to having taken performance-enhancing steroids during the latter part of his athletics career, from around 1976.

 In 1998 former British 400-metre Olympic silver medallist Roger Black dedicated a chapter titled "The Jenkins Factor", in his autobiography How Long is the Course ISBN 0-233-99644-3 to Jenkins who was helping advise him in the final months of his 1996 Olympic preparation.
 Jenkins was credited with changing Black's philosophy on sports and competition.